signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 For supplementary reading on the theory behind PCA, consult *Introduction to Statistical Learning* or *Applied Predictive Modeling*.

+Write up your findings in an "R Markdown" file.
+(It's one of the options in RStudio when you go make a new file.)
+At the end, click on the "Knit HTML" button in RStudio, select "Knit PDF", and generate a PDF which you can upload to Github!
+(Now you can share your findings with friends and family in a more accessible form!)
+It's pretty intuitive how this works, but for additional guidance check out [Yihui Xie's blog](http://yihui.name/en/2012/06/enjoyable-reproducible-research/) (he's the guy who developed `knitr`, the package that makes this all work in the background.)

 PCA on the `msq` dataset
 ========================